weaviate/weaviate-io/developers/weaviate/search/multi-vector.md

 ## Specify target vector names & join strategy

-Specify target vectors as a list/array of named vectors and how to join the distances.
+Specify target vectors as a list/array of named vectors and how to join the result sets.

 The `sum`, `average`, `maximum`, `minimum` join strategies simply require the name of the strategy and the target vectors.